NadimGhaznavi/Db4E/pages/Getting-Started.md

 ---

-# 🗃️ Install MongoDB

-MongoDB is not included in Debian’s default repositories.
-See the [Installing MongoDB](/pages/Installing-MongoDB.html) page for full instructions on setting up the official MongoDB Community Edition repository and installing the database.

----

 # 🔧 Set Up a Python Virtual Environment

 Db4E is distributed as a [PyPI package](https://pypi.org/project/db4e/).
 It's recommended to install it inside a virtual environment: